 Pro Tip: when you engage with lecture videos, don't only listen and watch passively.
 Treat it like a lecture you can pause, rewind, and/or speed up.
 Have a notebook out.
 Take notes.
 Bring your notes to class for use in class.
 They will be necessary for class activities.
 Have the book with you when watching lecture, to see how the book and lecture complement each other.
 All of these activities will help enhance your learning.

 and register for my section.
-WileyPLUS is the primary means by which homework will be distributed and graded for numerical accuracy.
+WileyPLUS is your electronic textbook, a learning enhancement system with interactive physics problem demonstrations, concept videos, etc. to promote deeper learning in this fast-paced course.
+This system is also the primary means by which homework will be distributed and graded for numerical accuracy.

-This is also new since the first mailing.
-To assess learning during class and to collect quiz answers, you are to register for a free account with PollEverywhere.com.
+To assess learning during class you are to register for a free account with PollEverywhere.com.
 Use your SMU Email to register.

 Once you have setup a free account using your SMU Email Address, visit your settings page in the website and register with me as a presenter:

-To register with me, please ask me by email for my PollEverywhere ID.
+To register with me, please find my PollEverywhere ID listed on Canvas.
 Enter that in your memberships page.
 You should then show up in my registered participants list.

 In class, you will need to have your internet-connected device and via the PollEverywhere App (iOS and Android) or any web browser, visit my polling site:

-We're going to have a fun semester.
-Please make sure you have registered for WileyPLUS and PollEverywhere (additionally registering with me as a participant in my polls) by Tuesday morning.
-I'll have reminder announcements about this in class, but I want all of you to be as prepared as possible to begin interacting on day 1.
+We're going to have a fun semester!
+Please make sure you have registered for WileyPLUS and PollEverywhere (additionally registering with me as a participant in my polls) by the first morning of class.
+I'll have reminder announcements about this in class, but I want all of you to be as prepared as possible to begin interacting on day one.
 I will see you soon and look forward to getting to know all of you!